sherif-ffs/IS601-git-project/gitflow.md

 6. Type git clone, and then paste the URL you copied in Step 2

 7. Press Enter.
 Your local clone will be created.

+**Pull Request

+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.

+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

+When you file a pull request, all you’re doing is requesting that another developer pulls a branch from your repository into their repository.

+This means that you need to provide 4 pieces of information to file a pull request: the source repository, the source branch, the destination repository, and the destination branch.